AnyBody/anyscript/_posts/2018-09-14-estimating-maximum-model-strength.md

 This study runs our model through the loads defined in the $load$ variable.
-So, in this example it does 100 steps where it starts at 0 N and stops at 250 N. This enables us to plot the $mmact$ as a function of the load.
+So, in this example it does 100 steps where it starts at 0 N and stops at 250 N. This enables us to plot the $m_{act}$ as a function of the load.
 By running the parameter study for all four load scenarios we end up with a graph as seen in fig. 2.

 <figure style="width: 80%">